 The Town of Athol has four (4) groundwater sources all located in the downtown area.
-Water is pumped from three (3) of these sources to the Public Works facility for treatment, before being distributed through the 56 miles of distribution lines to your homes.
-The forth groundwater source has a treatment facility of its own located off of Jones Street.
+Water is pumped from three (3) of these sources to the Public Works facility for treatment, before being distributed through the 58 miles of distribution lines to your homes.
+The fourth groundwater source has a treatment facility of its own located off of Jones Street.

-All of these sources pump from downtown to the uptown area where a booster station is provided to assist in the filling of the storage tanks and supply the distribution system with an adequate supply of water.
+All of these sources pump from downtown to the uptown area where two booster stations are provided to assist in the filling of the storage tanks and supply the distribution system with an adequate supply of water.

-Projects Completed in 2014
+Projects Completed in 2018